Skip to main content

 • InvalidExe

-To tell Bun to allow lifecycle scripts for a particular package, add the package to trustedDependencies in your package.json.
+To allow Bun to execute lifecycle scripts for a specific package, add the package to trustedDependencies in your package.json.
+You can do this automatically by running bun pm trust <pkg>.

-Note that this only allows lifecycle scripts for the specific package listed in trustedDependencies, not the dependencies of that dependency!
+This only allows lifecycle scripts for the specific package listed in trustedDependencies, not the dependencies of that dependency.

 {